-University of New England typically requires applicants to be in the top 39 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 1110 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 1020.
-The estimated average SAT composite for admitted freshman is 1200 out of 1600.
-A competitive SAT score is critical as 93 percent of applicants submit SAT scores to the school.
+University of New England typically requires applicants to be in the top 51 percent of SAT test takers.
+The school consistently takes SAT composite scores down to 1050 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 950.
+The estimated average SAT composite for admitted freshman is 1150 out of 1600.
+The school ranks #3 in Maine for highest average SAT composite score.
+A competitive SAT score is critical as 91 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|

 |Less than 955||Low||<58%|